braintree/braintree_ios/README.md

 ## Demo

 A demo app is included in the project.
 To run it, run `pod install` and then open `Braintree.xcworkspace` in Xcode.
+Xcode 13+ is required to run the demo app.

 ## Contributing